spinnaker/igor/README.md

 ./gradlew -DDEBUG=true
 ```

 The JVM will then listen for a debugger to be attached on port 8188.
-The JVM will _not_ wait for the debugger to be attached before starting Igor; the relevant JVM arguments can be seen and modified as needed in `build.gradle`.
+The JVM will _not_ wait for the debugger to be attached before starting igor; the relevant JVM arguments can be seen and modified as needed in `build.gradle`.